lilworb/worbcoin/About.md

 # About Worbcoin

-Worbcoin $WRB is built for real P2P trading in Africa.
+Worbcoin $WRB is built for real P2P trading.

 **Mission:** Make crypto trading simple, safe, and fast.

-**No supermarket.
-Just P2P.**